-Icke is a British writer that describes himself as an expert on “who and what is really controlling the world.”
+Icke is a British writer who describes himself as an expert on “who and what is really controlling the world.”
 In one of his many blog posts he reveals that the Venetian Black Nobility did not disappear when Venice went into decline in the second half of the 15th century.
 Oh no, the bloodlines passed into the aristocratic families of Europe and it still courses through their arteries.

 Icke is able to reveal that, “The most powerful of the Black Nobility families are located in Italy, Germany, Switzerland, Britain, Holland, and Greece in that order.”

 What?
 Not Liechtenstein?
 Come on Icke.
 Liechtenstein, population 37,000 and still with a royal family, has more registered companies in it than people.
 If that doesn’t look like a Black Nobility spin-off I don’t know what does.